 On the other hand, if you do not have transportation to get to your meeting, you should work out a ride well in advance of the hearing.
 Be communicative with the person who will be providing you with transportation.
 If they need you to be ready early so that they may drop you off at the visitation location a little early, then you ought to be prepared to do that if it means getting to the appointment at all.

 In general, waiting until the last minute to do anything when it comes to planning for your CPS case is foolish, but especially so in the area of visitation of your child.
-Make sure that you can arrive on time and can stay the entire length of the prearranged visitation time.
+Ensure that you can arrive on time and stay the entire length of the prearranged visitation time.

 Our last few tips on taking advantage of visitation with your child- tomorrow’s blog post from the Law Office of Bryan Fagan, PLLC